sodacan-net/sodacan-core/docs/gettingStarted.md

 Another approach for demonstration purposes is to use a Docker approach which eliminates a lot of the work involved in getting Sodacan working.

 ### Docker Containers

+This is a single-node setup, sufficient for demonstration.
 Uses:

 - Docker